feathersjs/docs/faq/readme.md

 Or set it in a hook as [described here](../api/databases/sequelize.md#associations-and-relations).

+## Sequelize models and associations

+If you are using the [Sequelize](http://docs.sequelizejs.com/) adapter, understanding SQL and Sequelize first is very important.
+For further information see [this documentation chapter](https://docs.feathersjs.com/api/databases/sequelize.html#associations-and-relations) and [this answer on Stackoverflow](https://stackoverflow.com/questions/42841810/feathers-js-sequelize-service-with-relations-between-two-models/42846215#42846215).

 ## What about Koa/Hapi/X?

 There are many other Node server frameworks out there like Koa, a *"next generation web framework for Node.JS"* using ES6 generator functions instead of Express middleware or HapiJS etc. Because Feathers 2 is already [universally usable](../clients/feathers.md) we are planning the ability for it to hook into other frameworks on the server as well.
 More information can be found in [this issue](https://github.com/feathersjs/feathers/issues/258).